CSCfi/csc-user-guide/docs/computing/containers/run-existing.md

 Note that the Singularity image `.sif` files can easily be several GB in size, so they should not be stored in your home directory, but for example in the project application directory [projappl](/computing/disk).

-To run a slurm batch job using a container you need to use the `singularity exec` command, and remember to bind all the neccessary paths with the `--bind` option.
-As an alternative you can also use our `singularity_wrapper` command which automatically includes all the neccessary binds for CSC's environment.
+To run a slurm batch job using a container you need to use the `singularity exec` command, and remember to bind all the necessary paths with the `--bind` option.
+As an alternative you can also use our `singularity_wrapper` command which automatically includes all the necessary binds for CSC's environment.

 For example, to a run a GPU job with the PyTorch image created above you could use the following script: